BrunoBernardino/loggit-web/README.md

 Or check the [Development section below](#development).

-> **NOTE:** You don't need to have emails (Postmark) and subscriptions (Paddle) setup to have the app work.
+> **NOTE:** You don't need to have emails (Postmark) and subscriptions (Stripe/PayPal) setup to have the app work.
 Those are only used for allowing others to automatically manage their account.
 You can simply make any `user.status = 'active'` and `user.subscription.expires_at = new Date('2100-01-01')` to "never" expire, in the database, directly.

 ## Framework-less